 Our students aim high, and scholarships help them reach their goals.
-Merit and need-based scholarships enable students to study abroad, conduct research and in many cases, pay their tuition and meet their financial obligations.
+The college offers various merit and need-based scholarships, enabling students to study abroad, conduct research and in many cases, pay their tuition and meet their financial obligations.

 Spotlight on Dean's Scholar

 Alyssa Vincent is studying abroad in Japan thanks to the Dean’s Scholar Program.